 Those of us who aim to use our wits to make a profit are becoming antiquated.
 Like Model T’s.
 Who feel that we cannot be fully human unless we work.

-is that almost always, my thoughts, opinions and beliefs change with the thought and research required for writing.
+One of the many reasons I love to write is that almost always, my thoughts, opinions and beliefs change with the thought and research required for writing.
 For example, my comment that our culture feels anti-business makes me smile.
 Albeit a rueful one.

-The reason for the rueful smile is that I recall the days (more accurately decades) when I was most assuredly anti-business.
 And held what I have learned from Niemietz are socialistic ideas about business and the economy.

 As a Hospital Director, I did not think of myself as either anti-business or socialistic.
 After all, I was responsible for a massive budget, knew well the ridiculously narrow profit margin of academic medicine.
 And yet, these associations of many people when thinking of the concept of capitalism from Niemitz’s book, Socialism: The Failed Idea That Never Dies, mirrored my own: ‘greedy’, ‘selfish’, ‘corrupt’ and ‘divisive.’